|

 bank near the Parker House.

-of it) Maj.
+in anticipation of it) Maj.
 Gen. John B. Gordon's division advanced along the Berryville Pike from its bivouac at Webbtown.
-Gordon deployed

-along the river bluffs north and south of North Hill.
+Gordon deployed along the river bluffs north and south of North Hill.
 Simultaneously, Brig.
-Gen. Gabriel Wharton's division moved toward Cool
+Gen. Gabriel Wharton's division

-his precarious position but hoped to hold out until reinforced or withdrawn after dark.
-Rodes's division arrived from Wickliffe Church,
+now aware of his precarious position but hoped to hold out until reinforced or withdrawn after dark.
+Rodes's division arrived

 moving through ravines and behind the grove at Westwood which concealed the movement of the troops until they were within